david-bol12/Flashcard-App/README.md

             }).toList();
   ```

-Then they the list of filteredItems is intputted into a ListView.builder, displaying the Topic/Set
+Then they the list of filteredItems is intputted into a ListView.builder, displaying the Topic/Set Widget

 ```dart
 return ListView.builder(